AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 So, while it is \emph{possible} that a poor implementation of a simplex could compromise its security, we'll assume these kinds of design flaws are \emph{in principle} avoidable.

-\todoDraftOnly{Test chains of different hash rates + anything else to cover bases re CEC}
+\todoDraftOnly{Test chains of different hash-rates + anything else to cover bases re CEC}

 ##### Interpreting the Results